 Do you want to learn how to become a yoga instructor so you can help people improve their physical fitness and practice mindfulness?
 This comprehensive guide is what you need.
 It explains eight key steps for getting started on this fulfilling path.

 You probably know that an increasing number of Americans are turning to yoga to boost their physical conditioning, reduce their stress, and enhance their spiritual development and mindfulness.
-But did you know that the number of practitioners throughout the country grew from 20 million to more than 36 million in just one four-year span, according to the 2016 Yoga in America Study conducted by Yoga Journal and Yoga Alliance.
+The number of practitioners throughout the country grew from 20 million to more than 36 million in just one four-year span, according to the 2016 Yoga in America Study conducted by Yoga Journal and Yoga Alliance.
 That means instructors with the right set of skills can find plenty of opportunities to share their expertise.

 It's important to know that, legally, there are no qualifications for yoga teachers.
 There's no government-mandated training or licensing.
 But if your goal is to teach in a yoga studio or fitness center, you will likely need to become certified.
 That requires undergoing training from a recognized provider and applying for yoga certification.
 The process is described in more detail below.

 But if you really want to stand out when applying for yoga teacher jobs or starting your own yoga business, you shouldn't stop there.
-As you'll discover, you can gain an edge on your competition by taking complementary courses in areas like personal fitness training, nutrition, marketing, and business management.
+As you'll discover, you can gain an edge over your competition by taking complimentary courses in areas like personal fitness training, nutrition, marketing, and business management.

 So check out the following information to discover all the details on how you can learn to teach yoga.